Some website conversion rate tips have been repeated a million times:

 Visitors to the Eneco website simply answer the short, easy questions and the questionnaire gives them a ton of information in return.
 The interactive format captures the attention of a possible lead long enough to both convert and convey a lot of useful information.

 So there you have it.
-Five ways to boost your conversion rate you probably hadn’t heard before.
+Six ways to boost your conversion rate you probably hadn’t heard before.

 Let me know what you think in the comments below.
 And feel free to share your results!